gnachman/iterm2-website/source/_includes/3.4/documentation-dynamic-profiles.md

 ### Triggers

 By default, *Highlight* triggers save colors in a large inscrutable mess of a format.
-For dynamic profiles, you can use `#rrggbb` in place of the large inscrutable mess.
+For dynamic profiles, you can use `{#rrggbb,#rrggbb}` in place of the large inscrutable mess.
+The first value gives the foreground color and the second value gives the background color.
+Replace either `#rrggbb` with an empty string to not change that color.
+For example, to make the foreground red without changing the background use `#{ff0000,}`.

 ### Example